- A tooth abscess is a serious condition that can lead to tooth loss and general health complications, as it is a pocket of pus surrounding the tooth.

 Antibiotics

-In cases where the patient’s immune system is weakened or if the infection has spread considerably, an antibiotics treatment may be prescribed.
+In cases where the patient’s immune system is weakened or if the infection has spread considerably, an antibiotic treatment may be prescribed.
 Nonetheless, the source of infection will have to be eliminated, usually through RCT.

 If the tooth was extracted, antibiotics are usually not necessary, as the infection is removed along with it.